Code-Institute-Submissions/jensalindgren-pro1/README.md

 - The website is responsive on all devices.
 The website is working on all devices.

+### Testing tools

+- I have tested the site in chrome dev tools.
+The site it also tested on responsivedesignchecker.com.

+- Both tools are showing that the site is responsiveness in different screen sizing on all devices.

 ## Manual Testing

 ### Home Page